How to Shift from Offline To Online Commerce: a Guide for Retailers

 - Assist with product selection and product search

-Last year, Juniper Research predicted that such sales-focused chatbots can drive an in retail sales by 2023.
+Last year, Juniper Research predicted that such sales-focused chatbots can drive an extra $112 billion in retail sales by 2023.

 Beyond doing the ‘shop talk’, AI-powered chatbots have also become trusted assistants to customer service departments, augmenting agents’ abilities to lead personalized conversations with multiple customers at a time.
-Gartner indicates that by 2025, companies using AI-powered virtual assistants will improve their operational efficiency .
+Gartner indicates that by 2025, companies using AI-powered virtual assistants will improve their operational efficiency by 25%.

 VR and AR: Retailers already made a cautious foray into AR/VR technologies in the late 2010s.
 IKEA brought an AR house decor app to the market.
 Decathlon launched an in-store VR app for assembling a tent.

 However, few use cases moved from the industry margin to the mainstream.
 The global pandemic may revitalize the retailers interested in creating fully immense shopping experiences for consumers.
-As consumer spending on VR/AR gear is expected to increase to , retailers will have an easier time in distributing their apps and engage shoppers from the comfort of their home.
-Nike pioneered a computer-vision based pre-pandemic.
+As consumer spending on VR/AR gear is expected to increase to $7 billion by the end of 2020, retailers will have an easier time in distributing their apps and engage shoppers from the comfort of their home.
+Nike pioneered a computer-vision based virtual try-on app for shoe pre-pandemic.
 Nike Fit captures 13 data points regarding the person’s foot and suggests how different Nike shoe styles will fit.
 Customer data is saved for further reference during offline and online shopping.

 The road to full recovery will be a long and challenging one for the retail industry as consumers’ discretionary spending dipped.
 However, one thing is certain: digital channels will keep playing an increased operational role.
 Even post-store reopenings, the majority of consumers still favor online shopping over brick and mortar locations.
 To thrive, you’ll need to place great emphasis on the online realm and adapt your infrastructure accordingly.